Part V

 - Establish clear guidelines for group interactions

-- Encourage explicit check-ins about needs and boundaries using Nonviolent Communication (NVC) tools (Chapter 34: Tools for the Path)
+- Encourage explicit check-ins about needs and boundaries, using Nonviolent Communication (NVC) when helpful

 - Validate different communication styles (directness, processing time needs)

-- Don’t assume shared understanding of non-verbal cues during partner exercises
+- Don’t assume shared understanding of non-verbal cues during partner exercises; eye contact, touch, or other partnered steps still require an explicit verbal yes or no before proceeding

 Structured flexibility: